Dec 14

 MaidenName

-A very common question for any matrimonial attorney is how does the wife go back to the use of her maiden name after the divorce.
-New York Domestic Relations Law 240-a addresses this issue.
-That section provides:
+How does the wife go back to the use of her maiden name after the divorce?

 Judgment or decree; additional provision.
 In any action or proceeding brought under the provisions of this chapter wherein all or part of the relief granted is divorce or annulment of a marriage any interlocutory or final judgment or decree shall contain, as a part thereof, the social security numbers of the named parties in the action or proceeding, as well as a provision that each party may resume the use of his or her premarriage surname or any other former surname.